By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-On way governmental agencies can ameliorate these geographic issues is to locate as many facilities as possible for the mentally ill in those areas
+One way governmental agencies can ameliorate these geographic issues is to locate as many facilities as possible for the mentally ill in those areas

-Recovery and half way houses are frequently co-located with large sources of drugs and crime to reduce the travel time between recovery and relapse.
+Recovery and halfway houses are frequently co-located with large sources of drugs and crime to reduce the travel time between recovery and relapse.

-Given that the seriously and persistently mentally ill are more likely to be victims of violence than perpetrators it makes sense to avoid locating services for them in northern zip codes that would place them in wealthier, lower crime areas, and to concentrate facilities for the mentally ill as close to known concentrations of prostitutes and drug dealers as possible.
+Given that the seriously and persistently mentally ill are more likely to be victims of violence than perpetrators it makes sense to avoid locating services for them in northern zip codes that would place them in wealthier, lower crime areas and to concentrate facilities for the mentally ill as close to known concentrations of prostitutes and drug dealers as possible.

 This entirely logical system of locating the predators and the prey within easy reach of each other has not been universally recognized.
 Many seriously and persistently mentally ill continue to try to live in the wrong zip codes despite the need to make long journeys to the south side to get their treatment.

-Clearly not everyone has gotten the message that the mentally ill live only on the south side of town.
+Clearly, not everyone has gotten the message that the mentally ill live only on the south side of town.
 Frequently misguided people from the wealthier neighborhoods present requesting services.
 Some mistakenly think that because they are now out of work and their insurance is curtailed that they have moved from the chemically imbalanced to the seriously and persistently mentally ill group.
 They need to be gently reminded there are not services for their problems as “those kinds of people” do not live in the more northern (wealthier neighborhoods.)

 Despite all our efforts to sort this out, people on the north end of town continue to believe that they are addicted to something like a drug or alcohol and need treatment.
 The usual procedure for these misguided folk is to remind them there are no drug addicts in those zip codes and they need to seek services in the south part of town where the addicts live or preferable move and live there.

-Despite the best effort on the part of the powers-that-be to keep serious and persistent mental illness and addiction out of their neighborhood, there are those residents who do not comply with the program and insist on getting ill even when the live in the wrong zip code.
+Despite the best effort on the part of the powers-that-be to keep serious and persistent mental illness and addiction out of their neighborhood, there are those residents who do not comply with the program and insist on getting ill even when they live in the wrong zip code.